Why would I invest in developing people?

 5. Feedback and Acknowledgment

 Finally, when developing your people make sure you always give constructive feedback.
 Reinforce the learning they had from making mistakes.
 Acknowledge their effort, their ideas, and their progress.
 Do it regularly, as people can forget praise within 7 days.
-Acknowledge them publicly, it will drive them and others to want to grow and achieve even more.
+Acknowledge them publicly, will drive them and others to want to grow and achieve even more.
 And most importantly celebrate the successes they were able to achieve as a result of their development.

 And remember, the more you help others succeed, the more you and your organisation will succeed.